dimo414/ProfileGem/README.md

 ## Example Uses

-* You have a series of personal aliases, functions, and configurations you like to use on all your machines.
+* You have a series of personal aliases, functions, and configurations you like to use across multiple machines.
 * Your team has a set of utilities everyone regularly uses and wants to keep in sync.
 * You need to configure your shell differently depending on the current project you're working on, but want to easily switch between configurations when you change projects.
-* You have a common set of cronjobs which rely on your shell configuration, or which you want to easily enable or disable on different machines.
 * You want to load up your personal, team, and project configurations together, giving you exactly the shell you need *right now*.